Matsutake

-Matsutake (松茸/マツタケ), Tricholoma matsutake, is a species of choice edible mycorrhizal mushroom that grows in Eurasia and North America.
-It is prized in Japanese cuisine for its distinct aroma.
+Matsutake (松茸/マツタケ), Tricholoma matsutake, is a species of mushroom, with a cap that can reach up to 40 cm wide.
+It resembles at least one poisonous species.

+Growing in Eurasia and North America, it is a mycorrhizal species.
+It is a choice edible mushroom prized in Japanese cuisine.

 Etymology

 The common name and specific epithet, matsutake, in use since the late 19th century, derives from Japanese matsu (pine tree) and take (mushroom).

 Description

 The cap, stem, and gills are initially white then discolor brownish.
 Similarly dark fibrils appear on the cap and stalk.
-The cap can reach up to 35 cm across while the stem is up to 15 cm long and 5 cm thick.
+The cap can reach up to 40 cm across while the stem is up to 25 cm long and 5 cm thick.
 A ring is usually present.
 The flesh is white and firm, with a cinnamon-like aroma.
 The spore print is white.

 Similar species

 In Japan, several closely related species have been found, including Tricholoma bakamatsutake (baka-matsutake – 'fool's matsutake' in Japanese), T. fulvocastaneum (nise-matsutake – 'fake matsutake'), and T. robustum (matsutake-modoki – 'imitation of matsutake').
 Of those species, only baka-matsutake has a taste similar to that of matsutake.
 Both baka-matsutake and nise-matsutake grow in Fagaceae forests, while matsutake-modoki grows in the same pine forests as the genuine matsutake.

-In the North American Pacific Northwest, T. murrillianum is found in coniferous forests of one or more of the following tree species: western hemlock, Douglas fir, Noble fir, Shasta red fir, Sugar pine, Ponderosa pine, or Lodgepole pine.
+In the North American Pacific Northwest, T. murrillianum is found in coniferous forests of one or more of the following tree species: western hemlock, Douglas-fir, Noble fir, Shasta red fir, Sugar pine, Ponderosa pine, or Lodgepole pine.
 In California and parts of Oregon, it is also associated with hardwoods, including Tanoak, Madrone, Rhododendron, Salal, and Manzanita.
 In northeastern North America, the closely related mushroom Tricholoma magnivelare is generally found in Jack pine forests.
 A 2000 report categorized T. nauseosum as a synonym of T. matsutake.
+Inocybe pyriodora is a small poisonous lookalike with brown spores.